-You probably know Ansel Adams as the man who helped promote the National Park Services' beauty through his magnificent photographs.
-Here are five things you might not know about the celebrated photographer.
+You probably know Ansel Adams—who was born on February 20, 1902—as the man who helped promote the National Park Service through his magnificent photographs.
+But there was a lot more to the shutterbug than his iconic, black-and-white vistas.
+Here are five lesser-known facts about the celebrated photographer.

 Adams was an energetic, inattentive student, and that trait coupled with a possible case of dyslexia earned him the heave-ho from private schools.
-However, he was obviously a sharp boy when motivated.
+It was clear, however, that he was a sharp boy—when motivated.

 After a few years, Ickes, Adams, and the Sierra Club successfully convinced Roosevelt to make Kings Canyon a national park in 1940.
-Roosevelt's designation specifically provided that the park be left totally undeveloped and roadless, so the only way FDR himself would ever experience the park was through Adams' lenses.
+Roosevelt's designation specifically provided that the park be left totally undeveloped and roadless, so the only way FDR himself would ever experience it was through Adams' lenses.

-While many of his contemporary fine art photographers shunned commercial assignments as crass and materialistic, Adams went out of his way to find paying gigs.
-If a company needed a camera for hire, Adams would generally show up, and as a result he had some unlikely clients.
-According to the Ansel Adams Gallery, he snapped shots for everyone from IBM to AT&T to women's colleges to a dried fruit company.
-All of this commercial print work dismayed Adams' mentor Alfred Stieglitz and even worried Adams when he couldn't find time to work on his own projects.
+While many of his contemporary fine art photographers shunned commercial assignments as crass or materialistic, Adams went out of his way to find paying gigs.
+If a company needed a camera for hire, Adams would generally show up, and as a result, he had some unlikely clients.
+According to The Ansel Adams Gallery, he snapped shots for everyone from IBM to AT&T to women's colleges to a dried fruit company.
+All of this commercial print work dismayed Adams's mentor Alfred Stieglitz and even worried Adams when he couldn't find time to work on his own projects.
 It did, however, keep the lights on.

-Adams and legendary painter O'Keeffe were pals and occasional traveling buddies, but they weren't huge fans of each other's work.
+Adams and legendary painter O'Keeffe were pals and occasional traveling buddies who found common ground despite their very different artistic approaches.
 They met through their mutual friend/mentor Stieglitz—who eventually became O'Keeffe's husband—and became friends who traveled throughout the Southwest together during the 1930s.
 O'Keeffe would paint while Adams took photographs.

-Surprisingly, though, the two remained close.
-Adams would visit O'Keeffe's ranch, and the two wrote to each other until Adams' death in 1985.
+The two remained close throughout their lives.
+Adams would visit O'Keeffe's ranch, and the two wrote to each other until Adams' death in 1984.